-The shift from UMAT to UCAT took place without much warning with only the university admission offices having been made aware ahead of the change.
+The shift from UMAT to UCAT took place without much warning and with only the university admission offices having been made aware ahead of the change.
 For everyone else it did come as a surprise and truth be told, it has created a lot of work for people like us who had spent a lot of time researching and developing courses for the UMAT.
 But at the end of the day, this change is nothing new in the education and training industry and something that every professional educator has to anticipate and be prepared for all the time.

 While most students are completely oblivious to this fact, the school syllabus and curriculum gets updated on regular basis just about every year and sometimes these changes can be quite pronounced.
 But you do not see teachers walking off the job or panicking about the changes.
 This is because it is a part of our job and when changes happen, you just need to adapt, create new lesson plans, resources and get on with teaching.
 Change and ongoing learning is a part of a teacher’s job description!